Preservation Incentives & Loans

 A conservation easement or preservation easement donates certain specified rights over a portion of a historic property (i.e., a facade) to a qualified local, state or government entity who in turn ensures the preservation of that portion of the property.
 In Oregon, the Historic Preservation League of Oregon (HPLO) accepts and manages preservation easements.
 Qualified property must be listed in the National Register of Historic Places.
 For more information visit the Restore Oregon Website or the Advisory Council on Historic Preservation.

 Limited federal grant funds are available for the preservation of buildings listed in the National Register.
-For more information on federal grants for historic preservation and the federal tax incentive program, visit the National Park Service (NPS) Heritage Preservation Service’s page.
+For more information on federal grants for historic preservation and the federal tax incentive program, visit the National Park Service (NPS) Historic Preservation Fund Grant Programs page.

 Tax Incentives for Rehabilitation